ramandrosoa/Offline-Private-ChatBot/README.md

 ## Prerequisite and Installation :

   - Install [Ollama](https://ollama.com/download)
-  - Pull the model : ollama pull llama3
+  - Pull the model : ollama pull llama3 (or any other model)
   - Clone this repository
   - Navigate to the project directory
   - Start Ollama: ollama serve